 Signs & Symptoms: The Quiet Clues

 - Jaundice: Yellowing of your skin and the whites of your eyes.
-This is often the first and most noticeable sign, caused by a tumor blocking the bile duct.
+This is often the first and most noticeable sign, caused by a tumor physically blocking the bile duct.

 The Two Distinct Types